• Home

 • Open your Excel and paste the table above.

-• Open the worksheet and click the Insert menu button and then click the My Apps button, as shown below.
+• Open the worksheet click the Insert menu button and then click the My Apps button, as shown below.

 insert chartexpo in excel